popphp/docs/user_guide/views.rst

 Inheritance
 ~~~~~~~~~~~

-Inheritance is also supported with stream-based templates.
+Inheritance, or blocks, are also supported with stream-based templates.
 Consider the following templates:

 **parent.html**